apostrophecms/apostrophe/README.md

 - **`examples/apostrophecms-piece-examples.yaml`** - Sample piece types (articles, events) for learning and prototyping
 - **`examples/typescript/`** - Pre-generated TypeScript SDK with comprehensive documentation

+> **Important:** This repository only documents the **core ApostropheCMS API**.
+> - It does **not** include custom piece types or project-specific routes.
+> - To generate a spec for your own project (including all custom types), install and run the [@apostrophecms/openapi-generator](https://github.com/apostrophecms/openapi-generator) inside your project.

+---

 ## Quick Start

+> 📝 These steps are for working with the **spec itself**—viewing docs, generating SDKs, or validating the OpenAPI file.

 ### View Interactive Documentation